apache/pekko-management/docs/src/main/paradox/discovery/consul.md

     # i.e. `system:test` will be found in cluster if the cluster system is named `test`
     application-name-tag-prefix = "system:"

-    # Prefix for tag containing port number where akka management is set up so that
+    # Prefix for tag containing port number where pekko management is set up so that
-    # the seed nodes can be found, an example value for the tag would be `akka-management-port:19999`
+    # the seed nodes can be found, an example value for the tag would be `pekko-management-port:19999`
-    application-akka-management-port-tag-prefix = "akka-management-port:"
+    application-pekko-management-port-tag-prefix = "pekko-management-port:"
   }
 }
 ```